RobRendell/gTove/README.md

 * Update the tutorial scenario text, set a camera focus on the upper level, add some monsters with "Fog" visibility.
 * Fix bug: movement paths on "straight line" distance tabletops could fail to clear when confirmed.
 * Make control-left-click an alternative to right-click to rotate, for people using laptop touchpads.
+* Add a tabletop option to control which players can join.
+A whitelist and blacklist can be preconfigured with email addresses, or anyone who is on neither list prompts the GM: "X is trying to join, allow/deny".

 ## Plans/TODO

-* Add mechanisms for the GM to control who is on the tabletop, to ban users or have a whitelist or "X is trying to join, allow/deny" etc.
+* Removing a map with fogged minis in Fog of War leaves them hidden.
+* Change ambient light levels?
+* Cog button in LHS menu to open the current tabletop's settings?
 * Style options for movement paths.
 Option to use the grid colour of the starting map?
 * A customizable hotbar or something to load in some often-used minis or templates for status effects.
 * Animated map/mini textures?
 Video element might be able to use "poster" tag for animated gifs?